Digital Portfolio

 The AWMC API

-:** This allows the user access to all of the AWMC’s geographical information, both physical and cultural, using stable URIS.
-It is built with OpenLayersPostGIS, and DataTables, with styling from WordPress and BuddyPress.
-It interfaces with the Pelagios Project using linked data principles, specifically through RDF.
+This application allowed access to all of the AWMC’s geographical information, both physical and cultural, using stable URIS.
+It was built with OpenLayersPostGIS, and DataTables, with styling from WordPress and BuddyPress.
+It interfaced with the Pelagios Project using linked data principles, specifically through RDF.
 For a full explanation of how this was accomplished, please see this post.

 Hierokles, Synekdemos

-The Center’s single, interactive web map follows the text of Hierokles, Synekdemos in Ernest Honigmann’s edition (Brussels, 1939), and aims to supersede his four maps.
-With the Center’s Map Tiles as its base, the map marks all cities and regions which may identified and located with at least some confidence according to the Barrington Atlas and related publications listed below.
+I created a single, interactive web map that follows the text of Hierokles, Synekdemos in Ernest Honigmann’s edition (Brussels, 1939), and aims to supersede his four maps.
+With the AWMC Map Tiles as its base, the map marks all cities and regions which may identified and located with at least some confidence according to the Barrington Atlas and related publications listed below.
 Greek names are transliterated as in the Barrington Atlas (see Directory, p. vii).
 A full database lists all the place-names in the Synekdemos with references (thus including those that cannot be located and marked on the map).
-In addition, the text of Honigmann’s edition of the Synekdemos (and of the geographic work of George of Cyprus) is accessible via the Center’s Dropbox.
+In addition, the text of Honigmann’s edition of the Synekdemos (and of the geographic work of George of Cyprus) is accessible via the AWMC’s Dropbox.

 Creative Commons License